tamerkucukel/softhsm-signer/README.md

 ## Features
 - **Sign Transactions:** Sign a given transaction with the specified key path and coins.
-- **Get Public Key:** Retrieve the public key for a given key path.
+- **Get BTC Address:** Retrieve the Bitcoin address for a given key path.

 ## Prerequisites
 - [Docker](https://www.docker.com/)